 In the 11 years since it was founded, The A’ Design Award, which is judged by hundreds of experts from around the world, has honored over 12,000 designers.

-Awarded in Germany since 1953, the iF label (see website) is recognised as a reliable sign of good design, honors design achievements in all the following disciplines:
+Awarded in Germany since 1953, the iF label (see website) is recognised, within the realm of of the best product design awards, as a reliable sign of good design, honors design achievements in all the following disciplines:

 - Product, Packaging

 - Professional Concept